 Remember how it felt to be a kid, to open a fresh 64-pack of crayons and spend hours coloring or doodling?
 Guess what?
 That feeling is still available to you.
 Adult coloring is all the rage, largely because of how soothing and stress-relieving it is.
 So treat yourself to a set of colored pencils or markers and let your inner artist come out to play!

-Many recovering addicts find that bullet journaling is a great way to track their mental and physical states and unleash their creativity.
+Many addicts find that bullet journals in recovery is a great way to track their mental and physical states and unleash their creativity.
 Of course, regular journaling is also immensely helpful as a relaxation technique.
 Writing and/or drawing your thoughts and emotions is one of the best ways to combat stress.

 Give Back to Your Community